 As of the 100.2 release, the Services pattern supports taking the following services offline:

 - Tiled and vector tiled services that have the exportTiles capability enabled.

 - Feature collections that are read only and are stored along with the map information.

-The Preplanned workflow allows an organization to prepare a mobile map in advance of a field worker entering the field.
-To do this the map owner must create a map area that defines a specific geographical area of work and then generate the individual data files that comprise the mobile map package.
+The preplanned workflow allows an organization to prepare a mobile map in advance of a field worker entering the field.
+To do this the map owner must create a map area that defines a specific geographical area of work and generate data files that comprise the mobile map package.
 This mobile map package resides in ArcGIS Online until the field worker is ready to download it.
 Once the download job has completed the field worker can disconnect the device and work with the map offline.
 This workflow is discussed in detail in the following steps:

 Here are the steps required for this workflow: